egison/egison/README.md

 We are on <a target="_blank" href="https://twitter.com/Egison_Lang">Twitter</a>.
 Please follow us.

-## Acknowledgement

-I thank Ryo Tanaka, Takahisa Watanabe, Takuya Kuwahara, Kentaro Honda, Mayuko Kori, and Momoko Hattori for their help to implement the interpreter.

 ## License

 Copyright (c) 2011-2020, Satoshi Egi

 Egison is released under the [MIT license](https://github.com/egison/egison/blob/master/LICENSE).

-I used [husk-scheme](http://justinethier.github.io/husk-scheme/) by Justin Ethier as reference to implement the base part of the previous version of the interpreter.
+We used [husk-scheme](http://justinethier.github.io/husk-scheme/) by Justin Ethier as reference to implement the base part of the previous version of the interpreter.

 ## Sponsors